-The wildlife and its habitat cannot speak, so we must and we will. - THEODORE ROOSEVELT

-DEVELOP A "SAVING WILDLIFE" BRAND The Houston Zoo will be a leader in saving wildlife and our brand will be synonymous with this leadership.
+"The wildlife and its habitat cannot speak, so we must and we will." - THEODORE ROOSEVELT DEVELOP A SAVING WILDLIFE BRAND The Houston Zoo will be a leader in saving wildlife and our brand will be synonymous with this leadership.
 GOAL 1 Expand, improve and increase the number of projects and initiatives that use innovative solutions for sustaining and restoring animal populations and protecting wild places in key global regions.
 GOAL 2 Influence behavior change that leads to the protection of wildlife and wild places.
 GOAL 3 Align the Zoo's brand and mission to deepen connections with community.
-GOAL 1 Strategy 1.1: Grow wildlife-saving activities (Field conservation and Take Action) so that the primary regions from which the Zoo's animal collection originates (and that planned exhibit concepts highlight) are the subject of conservation programs we operate or support.
+GOAL 1 Strategy 1.1: Grow wildlife-saving activities (field conservation, Take Action, critical breeding programs, community outreach and education programming that benefit the wild) so that the primary regions from which the Zoo's collection originates (and that planned exhibit concepts highlight) are the subject of conservation programs we operate or support.
 Strategy 1.2: Align field conservation projects/Take Action programs with the Zoo's Master Plan exhibit concepts, animal collection plan, and public events and communications efforts.
 Strategy 1.3: Highlight Texas regional conservation programs to inspire and motivate our local community to develop stronger connections to wildlife and to bolster the Zoo's credibility as a conservation organization.
 Strategy 1.4: Maintain and enhance zoological community leadership in allocation of financial and human resources to support wildlife conservation.
-Strategy 1.5: Be a model for the zoological community in the development of an internal conservation culture and be a resource for connecting institutions with wildlife-saving programs.
+Strategy 1.5: Guide the zoological community in the development of a conservation culture and be a resource for connecting institutions with wildlifesaving programs.
 GOAL 2 Strategy 2.1: Serve as a resource for wildlife-saving information and action for our community.
 Strategy 2.2: Collaborate with conservation partners on behavior change campaigns.
-GOAL 3 Strategy 3.1: Increase visitor and general public awareness that a Zoo visit helps save animals in the wild.
-Strategy 3.2: Evaluate the Zoo's visual brand elements, including logo, tagline and messaging for consistency with and support of our desired brand identity.
-Strategy 3.3: Focus on single-use plastics as a headline Take Action initiative.
-At the same time, grow the other identified initiatives.
-Strategy 3.4: Strengthen connections between our staff, volunteers and board to our field conservation partners.
-Strategy 3.5: Create emotional connections with our visitors through storytelling.
+GOAL 3 visit helps save animals in the wild.